FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/command_recall.md

 {
-    "title": "Use previous/next command ",
+    "title": "Use the previous/next command ",
     "linkTitle": "Use previous/next command ",
     "weight": "200"
 }You can use the **Up/Down Arrow** keys as a shortcut to recall the previous or next command.